namenotrequired/meteor-tutorial/diagnosing-hot-code-push.md

 If adding this variable when you `run` or `deploy` causes HCP to suddenly work, it means for some reason, your server thinks the client code and assets didn’t actually change.

-You can set it for every deploy and change its value every time you want to update your clients.
+You can set a new one for every deploy to update all your mobile and web clients (or keep the same one, to not update them).
 Or you can debug further, and try to figure out why [WebApp.calculateClientHash](https://github.com/meteor/meteor/blob/devel/packages/webapp/webapp_server.js#L267) isn’t generating new hashes for your new code.

 ## Cordova doesn’t hot reload CSS separately